gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 look normal for the procedure to work well, but they do need to look similar.
 \index{similar distributions}

-\indent In the bicycle overtake study, we are not able to assume that the independent observation condition is met because of multiple measurements taken on the same ride.
+\indent In the bicycle overtake study, the independent observation condition is violated because of multiple measurements taken on the same ride.
 The fact that the same rider was used for all observations is not really a violation of independence here because there was only one subject used.
 If multiple subjects had been used, then that also could present a violation of the independence assumption.
 This violation is important to note as the inferences may not be correct due to the violation of this assumption and more sophisticated statistical methods would be needed to complete this analysis correctly.
 The equal variance condition does not appear to be violated.
 The standard deviations are 28.4 vs 39.4, so this difference is not "large" according to the rule of thumb noted above (ratio of SDs is about 1.4).
 There is also little evidence in the pirate-plots to suggest a violation of the normality condition for each of the groups (Figure \@ref(fig:Figure2-6)).
 Additionally, the shapes look similar for the two groups so we also could feel comfortable using the permutation approach based on its version of condition (3) above.
 Note that when assessing assumptions, it is important to never state that assumptions are met -- we never know the truth and can only look at the information in the sample to look for evidence of problems with particular conditions.
 Violations of those conditions suggest a need for either more sophisticated statistical tools^[At this level, it is critical to learn the tools and learn where they might provide inaccurate inferences.
 If you explore more advanced statistical resources, you will encounter methods that can allow you to obtain valid inferences in even more scenarios.] or possibly transformations of the response variable (discussed in Chapter \@ref(chapter7)).